Managing fire risk

-There is no record of the Victorian transmission network being the cause of a bushfire.
-Design standards, operation and maintenance of transmission assets mitigate risk and enable assets to withstand bushfire conditions.
+Design standards, operation and maintenance of transmission assets mitigate risk and allow assets to tolerate bushfire conditions.

-The transmission network has different infrastructure to the distribution network.
-Each network has specific management plans that set out processes and procedures for fire prevention and vegetation management.
+Our transmission network has specific management plans with processes and procedures for fire prevention and vegetation management.

 Transmission lines and easements